Be an AmeriCorps National Service Member

 Average Member Service Year Outlook

-Stewards of the Earth: How Your Service Impacts the Climate
+Stewards of the Earth: The Impact of Your Service

-The three pillars of our AmeriCorps program— environmental stewardship, wildland fire, and disaster response— all play a very important role in addressing climate change.
+The three pillars of our AmeriCorps program— environmental stewardship, wildland fire, and disaster response— all play a very important role in improving our environment.

 Hazard Tree Removal & Mitigation: